-Louise uses installation, moving image, photography and sound to explore humanity’s evolving understanding of the nature of existence and the universe itself.
-Using reflective surfaces, light, darkness and astronomically inspired forms, Louise creates objects and experiences that reflect the incomprehensibility of the night sky.
-Researching archeoastronomy and antiquarian astronomical texts, Louise uses humanity’s historical notions of the existence of life as a starting point.
-Combined with an understanding of the seemingly beyond-the-imagination current scientific theories of the beginning of the universe to the very nature of reality, the artist endeavours to highlight humanity’s infancy of understanding of the universe and that we remain in a time where even the implausible is possible.
+Louise uses installation, moving image, photography and sound to explore humanity's evolving understanding of the nature of existence and the universe itself.
+Using reflective surfaces, light, darkness and astronomically inspired forms, Louise creates objects and experiences that reflect the incomprehensibility of the night sky and which endeavour to highlight humanity’s infancy of understanding of the cosmos and that we remain in a time where even the implausible is possible.

 Collectives and Projects